hpfem/hermes-legacy/doc/src/hermes2d/P04-adaptivity.rst

 Tutorial Part IV (Automatic Adaptivity)
 =======================================

-So far we have not paid any attention to the accuracy of results.
+So far we have not paid much attention to the accuracy of results.
 In general, a computation on a fixed mesh is not likely to be very accurate.
 There is a need for *adaptive mesh refinement (AMR)* that improves the quality of the approximation by refining mesh elements or increases the polynomial degree where the approximation